Deploy a mobile checkout using Vercel

 We need to supply some variables so that our checkout can work properly.

-We need six variables:
+We need five variables:

-APPLE_TEAM_IDYour Apple Developer team ID, required for Universal Links so you can link back to your app.
+APPLE_TEAM_IDYour Apple Developer team ID, required for universal links so you can link back to your app.

 NEXT_PUBLIC_BUNDLE_IDENTIFIERYour iOS app's bundle ID, for example com.example.myapp.